Saturn V Dynamic Test Vehicle

-The Saturn V dynamic test vehicle, designated SA-500D, is a prototype Saturn V rocket used by NASA to test the performance of the rocket when vibrated to simulate the shaking which subsequent rockets would experience during launch.
+The Saturn V Dynamic Test Vehicle, designated SA-500D, is a prototype Saturn V rocket used by NASA to test the performance of the rocket when vibrated to simulate the shaking which subsequent rockets would experience during launch.
 It was the first full-scale Saturn V completed by the Marshall Space Flight Center (MSFC).
-Though SA-500D never flew, it was instrumental in the development of the Saturn V rocket which propelled the first men to the Moon as part of the Apollo program.
-Built under the direction of Dr. Wernher von Braun, it served as the test vehicle for all of the Saturn support facilities at MSFC.
+Though SA-500D never flew, it was instrumental in the development of the Saturn V rocket which propelled the first human missions to the Moon as part of the Apollo program.
+Built under the direction of Wernher von Braun, it served as the test vehicle for all of the Saturn support facilities at MSFC.

 SA-500D is the only Saturn V on display that was used for its intended purpose, and the only one to have been assembled prior to museum display.
 It is on permanent display at the U.S. Space & Rocket Center, Huntsville, Alabama.